 |Total Materials Collected

 Food waste also accounts for a major portion of trash collected on campus.
-The dining halls at BC compost this food waste, collecting over 300 tons in the 2014 Fiscal Year.
+The dining halls at BC compost this food waste, collecting nearly 300 tons in the 2015 Fiscal Year.

 Boston College is a single-stream recycling institution; meaning that all recyclables — including glass, plastic, aluminum, paper, and cardboard — are placed into a single bin.
 Eliminating the need to sort the materials makes recycling more user friendly.

 Did you know that you can recycle wire clothes hangers, empty aerosol cans, and juice boxes as well?